 The photographer does not want to have to take pictures of you in between your talking and the facial expressions that go along with that.
 Try to be quiet, take a deep breath and relax.

 The photographer needs to be able to direct you in certain poses and facial expressions and it is best if you follow their direction.
 It is impossible to talk and follow at the same time.

-Make sure you get good references for your photographer.
+Make sure you get good references from your photographer.
 It is helpful to look at a portfolio of all the headshots your photographer has done.
 This combination of a great photographer plus you being as photogenic as possible will give your prospective employer what they need to see in order for them to want to interview you.